-The aim of the pit rim walkway is to create an aesthetically pleasing area for the public to enjoy with minimal weed species that will preserve views of the current mine and the future lake from the surrounding pit rim walkways.
-The area incorporates the historic gardens to the North, exotic trees including fruit trees as a reminder of the previous inhabitants of the area, and a mixture of new exotic and native plantings, including a kauri grove and riparian planting adjacent to the Eastern Stream.
-The plantings have also had regard to the Screen Planting Plan, which is a requirement of Hauraki District Council Land Use Consent No 97/98-105 and the Mining Licence.
+The aim of the pit rim walkway is to create an aesthetically pleasing area for the public to enjoy with minimal weed species that will preserve views of the current mine and the future lake.
+The area incorporates the historic gardens to the North, exotic trees including fruit trees as a reminder of the previous inhabitants of the area, and a mixture of new exotic and native plantings which include a kauri grove and riparian planting adjacent to the

+Eastern Stream.
+The plantings also need to regard to the Screen Planting Plan, which is a requirement of Hauraki District Council Land Use Consent No 97/98-105 and the Mining Licence.